11. Handling Categorical Data

 ## 32.90949040736021

-(*) Take a look at Table 19: Comorbidity of selected chronic conditions of the National Health Survey 2018, where we clearly see that many disorders co-occur.
-Visualise them on some heatmaps and bar plots (including data grouped by sex and age).
+(*) Take a look at Table 19: Comorbidity of selected chronic conditions in the National Health Survey 2018, where we clearly see that many disorders co-occur.
+Visualise them on some heat maps and bar plots (including data grouped by sex and age).

-Generally, modes do not work for continuous data, where repeated values are – at least theoretically – highly unlikely (unless someone does not report them with full digit precision).
-It might make sense to compute it on binned data, though.
+Generally, modes are meaningless for continuous data, where repeated values are – at least theoretically – highly unlikely.
+It might make sense to compute them on binned data, though.

-Looking at a histogram, the mode is the interval corresponding to the highest bar (hopefully assuming there is only one).
+Looking at a histogram, e.g., in Figure 4.2, the mode is the interval corresponding to the highest bar (hopefully assuming there is only one).
 If we would like to obtain a single number, we can choose for example the middle of this interval as the mode.

-Of course, for numeric data, the mode will heavily depend on the binning (recall that we can also apply logarithmic binning).
-Thus, the question “what is the most popular income” is overall quite difficult to answer.
+For numeric data, the mode will heavily depend on the coarseness and type of binning; compare Figure 4.4 and Figure 6.8.
+Thus, the question “what is the most popular income” is overall a difficult one to answer.

-Compute some potentially informative modes for the 2020 UK income data.
-Play around with different numbers of bins for linear and logarithmic binning and see how it affects the mode.
+Compute some informative modes for the uk_income_simulated_2020 dataset.
+Play around with different numbers of bins on linear and logarithmic scales and see how they affect the mode.

-For example, median of a sample of student grades (P, P, C, D, HD) is C, but (P, P, C, D, HD, HD) is either C or D - we can choose one at random or just report that the solution is ambiguous.
+For example, the median of a sample of student grades (P, P, C, D, HD) is C, but (P, P, C, D, HD, HD) is either C or D - we can choose one at random or just report that the solution is ambiguous (C+?
+D-?
+C/D?).

-There are some cases, though, where the conversion of labels to consecutive integers is far from optimal – because it gives the impression that the “distance” between different levels is always equal (linear).
+There are some cases, though, where the conversion of labels to consecutive integers is far from optimal.
+For instance, where it gives the impression that the “distance” between different levels is always equal (linear).

-university.
-You can load it in the form of an ordered categorical Series
+(**) The grades_results dataset represents the grades (F, P, C, D, HD) of 100 students attending an imaginary course in an Australian university.
+You can load it in the form of an ordered categorical Series by calling:

 grades = pd.Series(pd.Categorical(grades,